UPPS 03.01.05 - University Income Recognition and Associated Cash-Handling Procedures

 Recording University Income – University departments must account for and document funds as soon as funds are received.
 Department records must detail the purpose, source, date, and amount of payment prior to the funds’ deposit with SBS Cash Operations.

-It is the responsibility of the department receiving checks to ensure that the checks meet the following criteria:
+It is the responsibility of departments receiving checks to ensure that the checks meet the following criteria:

-Not dated more than 90 days prior to the date of acceptance, unless a shorter time period is indicated on the face of the check before the check becomes stale-dated
+are not dated more than 90 days prior to the date of acceptance, unless a shorter time period is indicated on the face of the check before the check becomes stale-dated;

-Single party account and is signed by the account holder
+are from single party accounts and are signed by the account holders;

-Drawn against a bank registered within the United States and in U.S. dollars
+are drawn against a bank registered within the United States (U.S.) and in U.S. dollars; and